 4. Staying away from distractions

 Distractions come in different forms to derail us from accomplishing set goals.
-It is easy to get distracted as a student because you are in school with different people from diverse backgrounds and cultures.
+It is easy to get distracted as a student because you are in school with people from diverse backgrounds and cultures.

 Students should spend more time with the people that love studying and stay far away from anyone or anything that will distract them from their top priority.